-Students enrolled in programs with clinical components are required to submit a urine drug screen during the month prior to matriculation and annually through PreCheck/Sentry MD (see the PreCheck/Sentry MD Documentation Policy).
+Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of first day of classes and annually through PreCheck/Sentry MD (see the PreCheck/Sentry MD Documentation Policy).
 Students are required to comply with clinical facility policies, which may include random drug screening.